vitoriagarcia/twitter_pipeline_airflow/README.md

 ## 6 Save the credentials in this folder

-## 7 Create the code that do the operations you want
+## 7 Create the code that does the operations you want

 ## 8 In the AWS Console, click in 'Connect' > SSH Client.
 Run the command that starts with: